iytzhu/AI-Ecosystem/diffusion_models.md

   > [Paper](https://arxiv.org/abs/1503.03585) & [Video](https://www.youtube.com/watch?v=XLzhbXeK-Os) & [Code](https://github.com/Sohl-Dickstein/Diffusion-Probabilistic-Models/tree/master)

-  This paper first proposes a diffusion‑model framework.
-Inspired by non-equilibrium statistical physics, it defines a forward diffusion process which converts any complex data distribution into a simple, analytically tractable distribution (such as a zero-mean, unit-covariance Gaussian) and then trains a neural network to learn a finite-time reversal of this diffusion process which deifnes generative model distribution.
+  The authors first propose a diffusion‑model framework.
+Inspired by non-equilibrium statistical physics, they define a forward diffusion process which converts any complex data distribution into a simple, analytically tractable distribution (such as a zero-mean, unit-covariance Gaussian) and then trains a neural network to learn a finite-time reversal of this diffusion process which deifnes generative model distribution.

   ![Figure 1.
 The proposed modeling framework trained on 2-d swiss roll data.](./assets/figure1.png)